Skip to main content

 3. Redo the Onboarding Experience: - As part of the reapplication, you will complete an updated onboarding process.
 This ensures that all compliance and platform requirements are met.

 4. Complete a Background Check: - You may need to complete a new background check.
 Swing Education offers a stipend to reimburse the cost of the live scan or background check after working a specified number of substitute days.
 The reimbursement amount will be automatically processed through payroll after meeting the work requirement.
 Exact reimbursement amounts may vary.
+This step is required to ensure compliance with state or district-specific employment requirements, particularly when transitioning employment models or updating policies.

 Regional and Special Cases